 Additionally, Atlassian is working on bringing Data Residency next to the UK, Canada, and Japan.
 Singapore is the most recent addition, belonging to the Asia/Pacific AWS Region, also available for Marketplace apps built on Connect.
 By default, all tools are hosted in the global location, which includes all AWS regions, as you can see in the table above.
 For these tools, Atlassian determines where the data included in the scope is located, and to optimize the performance of the tools, they do not limit the movement of data from these tools and move the data between AWS regions as needed.

 In the event that you need the in-scope tool data to remain in a specific location and the data residence is available to your tool, you can request that the in-scope data be moved to a specific location and pinned there.

-Atlassian is committed to guaranteeing security in the Cloud, complying with standard security certificates, and other measures, carrying out a global privacy program complying with GDPR requirements, CCPA, LGPD, and more, requirements that have led them to treat all user data in the same way, using technical and organizational measures to protect the information they store (and what they don't).
-Atlassian's privacy program is designed to meet both legal requirements and the needs that each cloud tools customer may have.
+Atlassian is committed to guaranteeing security in the Cloud, complying with standard security certificates and other measures, and carrying out a global privacy program complying with GDPR requirements, CCPA, LGPD, and more, requirements that have led them to treat all user data in the same way, using technical and organizational measures to protect the information they store (and what they don't).
+Atlassian's privacy program is designed to meet both legal requirements and the needs that each cloud tool customer may have.

-Please find below, what information Atlassian doesn't commit to store for data residency in cloud tools:
+Please find below what information Atlassian doesn't commit to storing for data residency in cloud tools:

-Atlassian stores user account information in a central identity service and a small controlled set of replication services, however, they do not lock these services, or user account information into them, because they host them around the world to meet the performance needs of our customers.
+Atlassian stores user account information in a central identity service and a small controlled set of replication services; however, they don't lock these services or user account information into them because they host them around the world to meet the performance needs of our customers.